davebraze/david-braze/content/home/about.md

 You have data and a story to tell, or questions looking for answers.
 I know data and can help you to get the most from yours.
 I specialize in helping organizations find patterns in data that will let them address their unique challenges.

 Your data may be generated internally, or it may come from public sources like the US census, or a state department of education, or some proprietary resource.
-Regardless, I can help you to use data to generate insights you can use to communicate your goals and successes to internal or external stakeholders.
+Let me support you in using your data to communicate your goals and successes to internal or external stakeholders.

 I can help you to spend less time worrying about data and more time on your core mission by working with you to